Emergency support services training

 **ESS Directors may request correspondence manuals from JIBC by emailing email@example.com

-First Nation & Local Governments may request EMBC sponsored in-person courses to support ongoing training and exercises for their ESS teams.
-These requests are submitted by Emergency Program Coordinators (EPC) on behalf of one or more ESS teams and communities.
+Local emergency programs may request EMBC sponsored in-person courses to support ongoing training and exercises for their ESS teams.
+These requests are vetted and/or submitted by Emergency Program Coordinators (EPC) and ESS leadership on behalf of responders.

 Webinars cover a variety emergency management topics applicable to the ESS program delivery and as a complement to formal training courses.
 Pre-recorded webinars are on the EMBC webinars page.